Efficient HDR Reconstruction from Real-World Raw Images: New Dataset Formation Pipeline

-\textbf{Ground truth image ($I_{gt}$).} Additionally, we normalize $I^{'}_2$ to obtain the ground truth image $I_{gt}$.
-The $I_{gt}$ contains more information on bright regions than $I_l$; $I_{gt}$ has a higher signal-to-noise ratio in dark regions compared to $I_s$.
-As a result, our data formation pipeline efficiently generates an extensive array of LDR-HDR data pairs.
+\textbf{Ground truth image ($I_{gt}$).} HDR aims to recover detailed information from SDR images in both brighter and darker areas.
+Therefore, for a dual-exposure HDR sensor, we aim to recover the darkest areas of the short-exposure image from the long-exposure image.
+Thus, based on this principle, we normalize $I^{'}_2$ to obtain the ground truth image $I_{gt}$.
+The $I_{gt}$ contains more information on bright regions than $I_l$; $I_{gt}$ has a higher signal-to-noise ratio in dark regions than $I_s$.
+As a result, our data formation pipeline efficiently generates an extensive array of SDR-HDR data pairs.

-\textbf{Luminance alignment.} Finally, after the luminance alignment \cite{kalantari2017deep}, we obtain the noisy raw LDR images $I^{'}_l$ and $I^{'}_s$, and the corresponding clean raw HDR image $I^{'}_{gt}$.
+\textbf{Luminance alignment.} Finally, after the luminance alignment \cite{2017Deep}, we obtain the noisy raw SDR images $I^{'}_l$ and $I^{'}_s$, and the corresponding clean raw HDR image $I^{'}_{gt}$.

-The data formation pipeline facilitates the generation of rich LDR-HDR pairs, which is integral to our research and exploration.
+Our degraded dataset follows the principle of HDR synthesis—namely, the principle of maximum signal-to-noise ratio.
+In the darkest region, we select long-exposure images; in the brightest region, we select short-exposure images.

-\subsubsection{RealRaw-HDR Dataset}
+\subsection{RealRaw-HDR Dataset}

 Our dataset is meticulously crafted for dual-exposure HDR sensors, supporting mainstream sensors, including Sony IMX327, IMX385, IMX585, and OV OS05B.
 To the best of our knowledge, there is an absence of a raw HDR dataset explicitly tailored for these HDR sensors.
-Furthermore, it is challenging to construct large-scale, high-quality raw HDR datasets from multi-exposed frames.
-Traditional methods of collecting HDR datasets often lead to misalignment issues, yielding fused HDR images of subpar quality; previous data collection methods necessitate subjects to remain static while capturing multiple exposures, a time-consuming and labor-intensive process.
-In contrast, our proposed raw LDR-HDR pair formation pipeline is efficient and user-friendly, enabling the effortless creation of a multitude of high-quality data pairs.

-Through this pipeline, we gather $240$ pairs of $8192\times6192$ high-resolution raw LDR-HDR image pairs.
-Fig. \ref{example} shows an example of two generated LDR-HDR pairs with different exposure ratios.
+Our proposed data formation pipeline is efficient and user-friendly, enabling the creation of many high-quality data pairs effortlessly.
+We gather $240$ pairs of $8192\times6192$ high-resolution raw image pairs and expand to 720 pairs.
+Fig. \ref{example} shows an example of two generated SDR-HDR pairs with different exposure ratios.
 Additionally, by attaching an ISP pipeline to the end of our pipeline, we can create an sRGB-based HDR training dataset.
-In Tab. \ref{compare_dataset}, we compare the statistics of our dataset with those of other existing HDR datasets. \footnote{If not specified, all raw images in this paper have been processed by a fixed ISP to obtain sRGB versions for visualization purposes.}
+In Tab. \ref{dataset}, we compare the statistics of our dataset with those of other existing HDR datasets.
+In this paper, all raw images have been processed with a fixed ISP, and HDR images are processed with the same tone mapping operator to obtain the sRGB version for visualization.